 Is your home located in a flood or earthquake zone?
 Most homeowners policies will pay for damage to your home caused by natural catastrophes such as hurricanes, tornadoes, and wildfires—but you may need an additional policy to cover floods and earthquakes.

 How old is your home?
 If your older home gets damaged, it may need to be brought up to code when you do repairs.
-Common repairs include replacing all the electrical wiring in a house, upgrading the home’s heating system, and installing hurricane resistant windows or shutters on all exterior openings.
+Common repairs include replacing all the electrical wiring in a house and upgrading the home’s heating system.

 Did you have custom work done?
 Check whether your policy covers the cost to replace the things that make your house a home, such as custom cabinets—some policies don’t pay for these types of upgrades.